weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Create_Connectors.md

 	You should write down the following information (provided by your instructor) for later use:

 	- **Tenant suffix ID.** This ID is for the onmicrosoft.com accounts that you will use to sign into Microsoft 365 throughout the labs.
 This is in the format of **{username}@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.
 Record this ZZZZZZ value for later use.
-When any of the lab steps direct you to sign into the Office 365 or Microsoft 365 portals, you must enter the ZZZZZZ value that you obtained here.
+When any of the lab steps direct you to sign into the Microsoft 365 portals, you must enter the ZZZZZZ value that you obtained here.
 ‎
 	- **Tenant password.** This is the password for the admin account provided by your lab hosting provider.